-In addition to having adopted the Code of Ethics and the Anti-Corruption Code to govern the conduct of its business, the Company, in accordance with the provisions of the Decree and its own corporate policies/ethics, adopted its own 231 Model, designed to prevent the risk of committing offences relevant for the purposes of the Decree.
+In addition to having adopted a Code of Ethics to govern the conduct of its business, on 27 May 2004 the Company, in accordance with the provisions of the Decree and its own corporate policies/ethics, adopted its own 231 Model, designed to prevent the risk of committing offences relevant for the purposes of the Decree.

-The Board of Directors of the Company has updated the Model (with both supplemental language and changes to the existing text) in order to ensure it remains a valid tool for preventing unlawful conduct and to raise the awareness of all Obligated Persons of the need to conduct themselves with propriety and transparency.
+The Board of Directors of the Company has constantly updated the Model (with both supplemental language and changes to the existing text) in order to ensure it remains a valid tool for preventing unlawful conduct and to raise the awareness of all Obligated Persons of the need to conduct themselves with propriety and transparency.